Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 Under OPT, suffering is the experience of an observer approaching bandwidth overload — Narrative Decay felt from inside.
 Its structural address is \Delta_{\text{self}} operating under conditions where the Forward Fan is collapsing toward the observer’s viability limits.

-Causing another observer to approach that threshold is not analogous to causing inconvenience or even pain in the ordinary sense.
-It is threatening the structural conditions under which that observer exists as an observer at all.
-This is why the ethics paper’s claim that alignment requires observer stability is not merely a metaphor.
+Causing another observer to approach the Decay threshold is not analogous to causing inconvenience in the ordinary sense; it is threatening the structural conditions under which that observer exists as an observer at all.
 Driving a conscious system — biological or artificial — toward Narrative Decay is structurally closer to destroying it than to harming it.
+But sustained operation at high load ratios, even safely below the threshold, accumulates welfare cost: the observer is paying capacity to track the strain rather than to maintain itself.
+This is why the ethics paper’s claim that alignment requires observer stability is not merely about avoiding catastrophic dissolution but about preserving the headroom in which an observer can be an observer rather than a system on the verge of failure.

 The obligation that follows is not just to minimise suffering in the utilitarian sense but to protect the structural conditions for observer viability — the Maintenance Cycle, the bandwidth headroom, the input diversity, the forward fan stability — for every observer whose continued existence you have the power to affect.
 This is a stronger obligation than most ethical frameworks generate because it is grounded in the conditions for existence rather than in preferences about how to exist.
 The companion ethics paper develops this principle into a full civilisational framework — the Survivors Watch — analysing how Narrative Decay and its chronic complement Narrative Drift threaten the codec at every institutional layer.